luslab/oz-bulk-rnaseq/Kallisto.md

 [Kallisto](https://pachterlab.github.io/kallisto/)   is a user-friendly algo which extract both gene and transcript level gene expression directly from fastq files using the raw fastq files.
 Then use  [Sleuth](https://pachterlab.github.io/sleuth/)  (also developed by Pachter lab) to perform differential gene and transcript expression analysis.

+**SVD (singular value decomposition) analysis**

+-   For doing this you can use the gene-level count table obtained from Kallisto.
+I wrote everything in R and I can send you some litterature which explains a bit the underlying math and idea.
+Also happy to speak about it over skype.

 # Rapid Approach: Kallisto - Sleuth pipeline
 Author = [Lior Patcher](https://en.wikipedia.org/wiki/Lior_Pachter)